aleenakurian/aleenakurian/README.md

 ### Hi there!
-I do coding and math as hobbies.
+My hobbies include coding and math.
 I read and game, too!

 Here is my skillset!